qmeeus/balanced-view/README.md

    - Questions:
      - Hosting? (a.t.m.
 Heroku with the advantages and disadvantages, possible @KUL?
 AWS?)
      - What about domain name?
+     - How to make the site faster?
+Is it slow because of Heroku?
  - Check dutch parsing (and improve if needed)
  - Translate the website and option to switch languages
  - Connect to belgian (nl-fr) news providers
+   - Catgories of news provider - do the current categories still make sense?
    - Which news provider provides a developer API?
    - Are there fees to pay?
    - What can we scrape without risk of infringing IP laws?
  - IBM Translation service
  - Multilingual support (provide translated articles from other languages)
  - Matching algorithm:
+   - Move from TextRank to Deep Learning (Graph Convolutional Nets, Bi-LSTM?)
    - Latest developments in NLP (Attention is all you need)
    - Strategy: training data / unsupervised learning / train and host vs continuous learning
  - Connect DB and store searches?